Machete: Warfare

 The machete is a common side arm and tool for many ethnic groups in West Africa.
 Machetes in this role are referenced in Chinua Achebe's Things Fall Apart.

 Some countries have a name for the blow of a machete; the Spanish machetazo is sometimes used in English.
 In the British Virgin Islands, Grenada, Jamaica, Saint Kitts and Nevis, Barbados, Saint Lucia, and Trinidad and Tobago, the word planass means to hit someone with the flat of the blade of a machete or cutlass.
 To strike with the sharpened edge is to "chop".
 Throughout the English-speaking islands of the Caribbean, the term "cutlass" refers to a laborers' cutting tool.

 The Brazilian Army's Instruction Center on Jungle Warfare developed a machete-style knife with a blade 10 in in length and a very pronounced clip point.
 This machete is issued with a 5 in Bowie knife and a sharpening stone in the scabbard, collectively called a "jungle kit" (Conjunto de Selva in Portuguese); it is manufactured by Indústria de Material Bélico do Brasil (IMBEL).

-The machete was used as a weapon during the Mau Mau rebellion, in the Rwandan Genocide, and in South Africa, particularly in the 1980s and early 1990s when the former province of Natal was wracked by conflict between the African National Congress and the Zulu-nationalist Inkatha Freedom Party.
+The machete was used as a weapon during the Mau Mau rebellion, and in South Africa, particularly in the 1980s and early 1990s when the former province of Natal was wracked by conflict between the African National Congress and the Zulu-nationalist Inkatha Freedom Party.